-Today after spending two hours driving around the southern part of Theodore Roosevelt national Park, I made the decision that I’m was not going to go to Yellowstone Park, as I had been planning todo, because there just wasn’t time for it.
+Today after spending two hours driving around the southern part of Theodore Roosevelt national Park, in Medora,North Dakota, I made the decision that I was not going to go to Yellowstone Park, as I had been planning to do, because there just wasn’t time for it.
 It would have meant staying on Interstate 94 (which for the most part goes west) as it looped a few hundred miles south/west (away from Canada, with a 2 night pit stop just south of Billings at Yellowstone).
 I would then have stayed on I 90/94 (the two join again up at Billings, MT –they also overlap in the Chicago area, so I could have easily taken the more direct I90, if my goal was Yellowstone) until I got to Butte MT, where I would take Interstate 15 north (hence staying on major highways the whole way).

 While driving around however I realized I just didn’t have time to do it all, as my rental in Canada, which was already paid for, started June 1, whether I was there or not — and my trip so far, with all the pit stops, which is the only reason TO do a road-trip, was taking way too long.
 Also, having not scheduled in any rest days, I was starting to get a bit road fatigued after five straight days of driving.
 Also, my thinking was that if I spent the two days in Yellowstone I wouldn’t be able to spend any real time in Glacier National Park, nor at Banff… but would have to do a forced drive to British Columbia (and how likely was it that I would ever pass by Glacier National Park again before its namesakes had completely melted?).

 I was like “SNOW!!!”
 On mountains!!!
 (Now that I’m looking at maps, I think I was just west of Lewiston, MT and looking at a mountain called “Old Baldy”)